 2.7 Sensory Evaluation of the Fermented and Unfermented Soymilk

-The sensory properties of the fermented soymilk were evaluated by a trained panel of 10 assessors as described by Young and sun 2009.
+The sensory properties of the fermented soymilk were evaluated by a trained panel of 10 assessors as described by Young and Sun 2009.
 The samples were served at 7-100C in plastic cups and were coded with three digit numbers.
 Order of presentation of samples were randomized.
 A test form comprising four sensory attributes, namely, flavour, texture, appearance, and overall acceptability was given to each panelist.
 The sensory evaluation was scored between 1 and 5 points, in which 1 equal to worst and 5 is equal to best.

 2.8 Statistical analysis